a11599/pmi/README.md

 This isn't new, in fact this was the standard at the end of the DOS era and pretty much the only standard in current operating systems.
 PMI was written for multiple reasons:

 - 32-bit PE format support was either missing from most other protected mode hosts or supported the old DJGPP format only.
 I wanted to use Windows NT PE format.
+- Many hosts that do support 32-bit PE format use CPU features that aren't emulated well by DosBox (and thus won't work reliably).
 - Most hosts implement the DPMI API and have a built-in DOS extender.
-Many even support stuff such as virtual memory, DLL loading or some kind of Win32 API emulation.
+Many even support stuff such as virtual memory, DLL loading or some kind of Win32 API emulation (especially those that support 32-bit PE executables).
 I don't want any of that bloat.
 - None of them can run under VCPI with paging disabled as far as I know.
 It was an old trick I used in my early-2000s DOS extenders and I wanted to do it again because it feels good.
-So I did it again.
 - None of them have built-in support for DMA addressable memory block allocation.

 PMI is small, it only adds about 11.5 kbytes to your application (or about 14 kbytes when exception crash dump is enabled).
 Writing a protected mode application is simple, just create a PE executable and use pmi.exe as the MS-DOS (MZ EXE) stub.
 The API is simple: your application is provided with a jump table at GS:0 that you can use to call PMI's services.